ioccc-src/winner/2004/anonymous/README.md

  alt="The inscription, in the Black Speech of Mordor, on the One Ring" width=690 height=127>

-into English reads:
+into the Common Tongue reads:

 ```
-    One Ring to rule them all,
-    One Ring to find them,
+    One Ring to rule them all, One Ring to find them,
     One Ring to bring them all and in the darkness bind them.
 ```